 Show appreciation for your favorite local small businesses by writing a positive review on sites like Yelp, Google, Facebook, and others.
 In addition to promoting the businesses, your positive reviews may provide business owners with much needed encouragement to keep going during these challenging times.

 Buy a Gift Card

 Many of us are not able to see our family and friends for the holidays.
 Let them know you are thinking about them by purchasing a gift card from one of their favorite local restaurants or shops.
 Buying a gift card helps provide local, small businesses with necessary upfront cash flow while allowing your family and friends to choose their own adventure.

 Many local makers and artists relied on in-person holiday markets for sales.
 There are still a handful markets that are thriving outside.
-Shopping at these outdoor markets, like the Berkeley Flea Market, provide socially distanced in-person shopping experiences with your favorite local makers and artists.
+Shopping at these outdoor markets provide socially distanced in-person shopping experiences with your favorite local makers and artists.

 Shop Local Online

 Understandably, some of us are still concerned about shopping in person this holiday season and have turned to online shopping.
 Instead of going straight to Amazon for your gift ideas, check out the online stores of favorite local retailers, makers, and artists for more unique shopping experiences.
 Many of your local, small businesses are offering delivery across the country as well as curbside pickup for local shoppers.

 When you buy from a Black-owned business, you are not only investing in that specific business, you are also investing in the Black community.
-You can find Black-owned businesses by checking out directories like BAOBOB, the Bay Area organization of Black-owned businesses.
-You can also shop at virtual fairs and festivals, such as our favorite, the For the Culture Market organized by Just BE’s Black woman business network.
-Or, if you are looking for gift ideas for your team, check out the gift boxes from Swag by Asayo.
+You can find Black-owned businesses by checking out local and national directories of Black-owned businesses and various markets, fairs, and festivals going on in your local community.